 By Vinay Seth

-I met Manmeet Kaur Walia, the curator of the exhibition ‘Masterly Manoeuvring: Lalu Prasad Shaw’, at the preview of the show on the evening of 20th July.
-Though very busy attending the guests, she was kind enough to lend me her time and attention, and we fixed a meeting scheduled for the following day.
+I met Manmeet Kaur Walia, the curator of the exhibition ‘Masterly Manoeuvring: Lalu Prasad Shaw’, at the show\’s preview on the evening of 20th July.
+The retrospective is being held by Gallerie Splash, based in Gurugram.
+Though very busy attending the guests, Manmeet was kind enough to lend me her time and attention, and we fixed a meeting scheduled for the following day.

 Manmeet: The fluid conversationalist

 The next day at Bikaner House, I waited for her on the reception sofa.
 Upon her arrival, I stood up to meet her and informed her that my colleague, supposed to record the interview, would be coming a bit late.
 We started chatting while standing, and Manmeet invited me to continue the conversation seated.
 While making ourselves a little comfortable, I regretfully informed her that my phone’s battery was dead and I had forgotten to bring the charger.
 This handicap proved to be a blessing in disguise though, as it made me continue our conversation on the spot and discard the question-answer format I had in mind for the interview.

 Thankfully, the curator reassured me that this mode of interviewing was what she herself was more comfortable with.
 Surprisingly, I had learned in our introductory chit-chat that she had been a journalist herself for many years, before pursuing art-making and subsequently art curation.
 Manmeet shared that she herself figured out early in her journalistic career that a freely flowing conversation worked better for her in her interviews, rather than a strict question-answer format.